vehemont/nvdlib/docs/source/index.rst

  * Dump data into objects to be accessible easily as class attributes.

 For more information on the NIST NVD API for CPE and CVEs, see the documentation here: https://nvd.nist.gov/General/News/New-NVD-CVE-CPE-API-and-SOAP-Retirement

+.. note:: NVDLib version 0.5.2 now includes `NIST NVD rate limiting recommendations <https://nvd.nist.gov/developers>`_.
+Requests will now sleep for 6 seconds to complete with no API key.
+Requests with an API key will sleep 0.6 seconds.
+   Get an API key here (free): https://nvd.nist.gov/developers/request-an-api-key

 Navigation:
 ----------------